 Fines and Punishments for Using the Wrong Emergency Lights

-The Nevada statute for emergency vehicle lights specifies that drivers and other vehicle operators can be fined for having the wrong lights on their cars.
+The Nevada statute for emergency vehicle lights specifies that drivers and other vehicle operators can be fined for having the wrong lights, or even a cop siren on their cars.
 Impersonating a police car with red and blue lights carries the harshest fines if civilians place these lights on their vehicles.
 While anyone can buy an emergency light, placing it on a vehicle can carry heavy consequences.

 For example, a civilian may be arrested for having a red light on their vehicle when they are not a police officer or first responder.
 They may be fined up to $5,000, 6 months in jail, or face community service, depending on the judge's ruling.
 However, some lights are allowed for off-road and private use.
 This means that on your own private property you may be allowed to use warning lights.
 However, you should still be careful to not impersonate a police car in the state of Nevada.